Originally published November 9, 2024

 Picks that lost money

-By category, here are all my Personal Portfolio picks that have lost money:
+By category, here are all my Personal Portfolio picks that lost money over the first four months:

 Pros and cons of Stash